 I’ve already made it clear that I do not and will not drink my coffee black.
 And I’ve shared with you exactly how I drink my coffee

-Also, gut healthy Whipped Coffee is not all that far off from how I drink my coffee on a daily basis.
+Also, gut healthy Whipped Coffee is not all that far off from how I drink my morning coffee on a daily basis.

 The difference is the method, process, and finished product.